RuohoRecords/Riddim-Archive/BaroqueDub/README.md

 ---------
 shout out
 ---------
-Originals were sourced from the excellent Jamaican Riddim Directory [http://www.jamrid.com/Riddims.htm] where you'll find many more audio samples and information.
+Originals were sourced from the excellent Jamaican Riddim Directory [http://www.jamrid.com/Riddims.htm] where you'll find many more audio samples and detailed information.
+A treasure trove for all bassheads and reggae fans.
+With due thanks to *Puppa Vlado* for his dedication to the history and dissemination of reggae music.

 With much repect to the original artists and producers.
 Your music is an inspiration to the world.
 One love.